 A flexible schedule is one of the main benefits of taking online courses.
 Mary Stephens, Founder and CEO of PrepForward.com, points out that online education “allows individuals to study at their own pace and on their own schedule.”
 Digital “classrooms” can be accessed anywhere, at any time.
 Mary, who teaches online courses at institutions across the U.S., believes this is a prime benefit to online learning in a world chock-full of so many hectic schedules.

 Professor Linda Williams, Founder and CEO of Whose Apple Empowerment Center, goes on to add, “Online courses do not require classroom attendance that can be disruptive to family and career obligations.
-The basic requirements in the virtual course room are clearly delineated and. . .read more
+The basic requirements in the virtual course room are clearly delineated and meeting deadlines can be. . .read more

 In recent years, interest in competency-based education has risen drastically.
 It is a form of learning in which students engage in self-paced instruction and assessment of aptitudes rather than attending traditional courses and receiving traditional grades.
 Seen as the future of community college education by some, and as a cheapened version of a real education by others, competency-based education appears to be here to stay.